-Wide-open landscapes, unbeatable tarmac and endless mountains, coupled with a wide choice of campsites and some beautiful wild camping spots, make New Zealand the perfect choice for a campervanning holiday.
+Wide-open landscapes, spectacular drives and endless mountains, coupled with a wide choice of campsites and some beautiful wild camping spots, make New Zealand the perfect choice for a campervanning holiday.
 To make your campervan adventure go as smoothly as possible, make sure you’re in the know before you hit the road with these top tips by Angela Griffin:

 When to go is a big consideration.
 New Zealand may look beautiful when covered in snow, but in winter temperatures on the South Island can plummet to a frosty -10°C, so if you’re sleeping in a campervan you’re likely to need extra blankets and a heater, or in the very least a set of thick pyjamas.
 Driving in snow will slow you down, with some mountain passes impassable, and you’ll need to carry snow chains too.
 Having said that, there are considerable savings to be made by travelling in the winter months.
 Conversely, in the December to February summer peak, the weather may be glorious but prices rise and campsites fill up faster, so you’ll need to plan well in advance.